FELPS Program Description

 The Fellowship for Emerging Leaders in Public Service is a premier cross-sector leadership development program for early-career public service professionals in New York City.

 Through the fellowship, a diverse group of approximately 30 emerging leaders each year gain valuable experience and exposure to a range of career exploration activities that will help them define their public service path.
-Monthly activities consist of two evening or weekend sessions, as well as social events and community service activities organized by Fellows.
+Monthly activities consist of two to three evening or weekend sessions, as well as social events and community service activities organized by Fellows.

 The FELPS framework guides its fellows through their career development process by asking these four questions: